fblupi/recommender-system-cf/README.md

 # recommender-system-cf
-Recommender System based on Collaborative Filtering
+Recommender System based on Collaborative Filtering using Ruby